 Note: The following is from the CLAIR General Information Handbook has been produced for JET Participants from information taken from the homepage of the Japan Pension Service and a pamphlet that they produce.
 CLAIR is not affiliated with the Japan Pension Service in anyway and the information provided here is intended as a reference only.
-Therefore CLAIR assumes no responsibility for any damage (including financial losses) that occur from the information (or lack thereof) provided here.
+As such, CLAIR and the Saga JET Program assume no responsibility for any damage (including financial losses) that occur from the information (or lack thereof) provided here.
 Talk to your supervisor to be exactly sure of your situation.

 Payment into the Japanese Pension System is mandatory for everybody living and working in Japan.
 This money is deducted from your monthly remuneration.
 Foreign nationals who have been paying Pension Insurance, and who give up residence in Japan, are able to apply for a Lump-sum Withdrawal Payment (pension refund).
 In order to be eligible for the Lump-sum Withdrawal Payment, you must fulfil all of the following conditions:

 - Send your Application for the Lump-sum Withdrawal Payments within two years of leaving Japan

 - Have paid Employees’ Pension Insurance premiums for six months or more

 - Not have a place of residence in Japan (those who submitted a moving-out notification before exiting Japan)

 - Never qualified for pension benefits (including Disability Allowance).

 Filing for the Lump-sum Withdrawal Payment and the tax refund associated with it is outlined below: